hyperledger-cacti/cacti/weaver/tests/network-setups/corda/README.md

 This script copies the interoperation and simple state CorDapps from `artifacts` into the CorDapp folder of the nodes.
-It then uses docker-compose to start the Corda nodes in containers.
+It then uses docker compose to start the Corda nodes in containers.

 ## Restarting the nodes after changing the interop workflows cordapp